 Note: This New York strip steak and shrimp post is sponsored by the Certified Angus Beef ® brand in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.

-When Valentine’s Day comes up, Mrs. Learning to Smoke and I like to stay home for dinner and avoid the crowds.
+When a special occasion like Valentine’s Day or Mother’s Day comes up, Mrs. Learning to Smoke and I like to stay home for dinner and avoid the crowds.
 You best believe I work the grill for these occasions!
 I tend to do some sort of surf n’ turf (steak and shrimp) and it is a hit every year.
 With that “special occasion” feeling in mind, I share with you this dinner idea for two that is certain to be a winner for you and special someone.
 Or if you are alone on Valentine’s and are very hungry for two full plates.
 I don’t judge.
 For this post I have teamed up with Certified Angus Beef to show you how to grill New York Strip steak and smoked buttery shrimp.

 What is reverse searing?
 And why do it when grilling a New York strip steak?